 But while the commercial benefits of having a tight team are clear, it doesn’t always translate into reality.
 For many practice owners, running the non-clinical aspects of their business can be a case of trial and error, particularly when first starting out.
 If the dentist is not trained in running a small business-including managing staff-it can impact negatively on the business.

 Skills aside, according to Parkes a good practice manager or principal dentist should be immediately aware on a day-to-day basis of any dysfunction occurring in their business.
 Any problems with systems, stock ordering or patient bookings should be an obvious trigger, he says, and a sign that they need to talk to staff immediately to uncover if it was a one-off mistake or a deeper issue with staff attitude.
 If the problem stems from a fragmented team, further investigation is necessary.

 To help create a professional and calm work environment, assess the processes and systems in place and check that team members clearly understand their role within the practice.
-A patient flow process, beginning when the patient arrives at the surgery, can be an effective tool as it ensures staff members know their responsibilities and provide a consistent level of service.
+A patient flow process (such as making use of these wayfinders for healthcare), beginning when the patient arrives at the surgery, can be an effective tool as it ensures staff members know their responsibilities and provide a consistent level of service.
 McKean says implementing a patient flow process gives staff clear direction and creates a positive patient experience.